• Skip to primary navigation

 What is the Difference Between the Point Cut and the Flat Cut of Corned Beef?
 Which is Better?

-A corned beef brisket comes from the front of a cow and is divided into two sections: the point and the flat.
-The point cut has more fat marbling throughout the meat as well as some connective tissue while the flat cut is leaner.
-Both cuts of corned beef are tough and require slow cooking over low heat to become tender.
+A corned beef brisket comes from the front of the cow and is divided into two sections: the point and the flat.
+The point cut has more fat marbling and some connective tissue, while the flat cut is leaner.
+Both cuts are tough and need slow, low-heat cooking to become tender.

 Corned Beef